aidengreencyber/Live-Persistence-Kali-Linux/README.md

 ## Objective

 This project was aimed at making a portable device in which Kali Linux can be run.
 It allows for live persistence which will save any files or programs that Kali Linux uses.
-Making this on a portable flash drive allows for eas access and use.
+Making this on a portable flash drive allows for easy access and portability.

 ### Skills Learned